Ecotourism Australia Limited Terms & Conditions

 If an auditor attends your property to complete an audit at a prescheduled time and date, and you are unavailable or not present, our auditors reserve the right to conduct an unattended site visit.
 On an unattended site visit, the auditor may inspect public areas, speak with present staff members and request to view vessels/vehicles/accommodation and/or other product infrastructure.
 The operator will be made aware if an unattended site visit has taken place.

-If an operator refuses to participate in the audit process or provide relevant documentation for review, certification may be subject to suspension or revocation.
+If an operator or destination refuses to participate in the audit process or provide relevant documentation for review, certification may be subject to suspension or revocation.

-If an operator refuses to allow an auditor to undertake an onsite audit during the period proposed without reasonable cause, certification may be suspended until an audit is conducted.
-If the operator wishes to have certification reinstated earlier than Ecotourism Australia Ltd is able to reschedule audits in the region, the operator may fund an audit at their own expense.
+If an operator or destination refuses to allow an auditor to undertake an audit during the period proposed without reasonable cause, certification may be suspended until an audit is conducted.
+If the operator wishes to have certification reinstated earlier than Ecotourism Australia is able to reschedule audits in the region, the operator may fund an audit at their own expense.

-Certification may be suspended pending rectification of an identified corrective action or cancelled by Ecotourism Australia Ltd’s Certification Committee if a certified product is found not to meet required criteria.
+Certification may be suspended pending rectification of an identified corrective action or cancelled by Ecotourism Australia’s Certification Committee if a certified product is found not to meet or be in breach of required criteria.

-Should Ecotourism Australia Ltd receive recommendations from an audit report to suspend or cancel an operator’s certification, Ecotourism Australia Ltd will write to the operator requesting a written response.
-Operators have 14 days to respond in writing to any complaints made against them.
-Operators have 28 days to respond in writing to any matters relating to the cancellation of certification.
+Should Ecotourism Australia receive recommendations from an audit report to suspend or cancel a destination or operator’s certification, Ecotourism Australia will write to the operator or destination requesting a written response.
+Operators and destinations have 14 days to respond in writing to any complaints made against them.
+Operators and destinations have 28 days to respond in writing to any matters relating to the cancellation of certification.

 Certification Administrative Structure and Governance

-The ECO, Respecting Our Culture, Climate Action, Ecotourism Destination and EcoGuide Certification programs are products of Ecotourism Australia Ltd.
+The ECO, Respecting Our Culture, Climate Action, ECO Destination and EcoGuide Certification programs are products of Ecotourism Australia Ltd.